Market-wide Half Hourly Settlement and the BSC

 New BSC services to support MHHS

-MHHS will require the creation of three new services and one new system.
+MHHS will require the creation of four new services .
 The new services were specified in the Ofgem-approved MHHS Target Operating Model.
 The TOM explains the set of services and Settlement arrangements required to deliver MHHS.
-The new systems and the new service will be developed on our new cloud platform Elexon Kinnect.
+The new systems and the new service will be developed on our cloud platform Elexon Kinnect.

 The three new systems to be developed are: